timtnleeProject/blog/public/doc/about.md

 # About me

-I am a programmer and I love to write some frontend stuffs like web components and javascript libraries and found it interesting putting my works on npm to share with others.
+I am a programmer and I love to write some frontend stuff like web components and javascript libraries and found it interesting putting my works on NPM to share with others.

-I'm enjoying writing and design applications or libraries, but unfortunately I recent work dosen't have much chance to do these.
+I'm enjoying writing and design applications or libraries, but unfortunately, my recent work doesn't have much chance to do these.
 So most of my works are my side projects.

+On this blog, I try to write some articles about my life and maybe some technical topics relative to my work.
+Because I'm really bad at organizing my knowledge or putting my experience to words, doing this might help me clean up my thoughts and improve my writing skill.

 ## skills